azer/memdiff/README.md

 ## Warning

 Memdiff is experimental.
-I've been noticing some inconsistency but haven't had time for checking out and fixing yet.
+I've been noticing some inconsistency, haven't had time for checking out and fixing yet.

 ## Install